Walker-Xin/tutorial/second_year/talk/outline.md

 ### Euler's Method and Error

+Imagine a rocket moving through space under the influence of gravity.
+It state of motion is determined by the vector containing its position and velocity.
+In a very small time interval, the rocket will update its position via its current velocity $\delta x = v\delta t$.
+It will also update its velocity via the force acting on it $\delta v = F\delta t/m$.
+This force, of course, is a function of the current position.
+This is the idea of the Euler method.
+It is a very simple method, and it is not very accurate.
+Consider the Euler method used in solving the following equation:

+$$
+y' = -15y \quad y(0) = 1
+$$

+We know the theorectical solution is $y = e^{-15x}$.
+If we choose a step size of $1/8$, the computed solution becomes oscillatory.
+This is because the error of the Euler method is of the order of the step size, which is often too large for practical purposes.

 ## Numerical Methods

 We see that the naive Euler method has at least two drawbacks: its error is of the order of the step size, and it is not very stable.
 We can improve on both of these by using the Runge-Kutta methods coupled with adaptive step size.

 ### Higher Order Methods

+A apparent flaw of Euler's method is that it is in some way too 'naive' or too 'local'.

+An immediate improvement is to go forward one step and see what the force is there, and then use the average of the next force and the current force.
+This is the second order method.
+We can then 'scout' ahead even further and use the average of the forces at each step.
+By adjusting carefully the weights of the forces, we can get a fourth order method called the Runge-Kutta method.

 ### Adaptive Step Size

+Another issue with the Euler method is that the step size is fixed.
+This is not very efficient.
+For example, we do not want to use a very small step size when the rocket is far away from the Earth, but we do want to use a small step size when the rocket is near the Earth.
+When the force varies a lot, we want to use a small step size to capture the features of the force.
+This is the idea of adaptive step size.
+To implement an algorithm, we would need a criterion, often an error estimate, to determine when to change the step size by how much.

+In practice, when using the 4th order Runge-Kutta method, we can use the difference between the 4th order and 5th order Runge-Kutta methods as an error estimate.
+This is a very good estimate, as the 5th order method is very accurate.
+There are a variety of other methods to estimate the error, but the idea is the same.

 ## Black Hole, Accretion, and Photon Trajectories